31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - McConnell sign: RV hypokinesia sparing the apax.

-- It is not specific for PE and can be seen with RVMI as well.
+- It is not specific to PE and can be seen with RVMI as well.
 It has poor sensitivity (77%).

 - Pulmonary hypertension around 40-50 mmHg (>60 mmHg in the case of pre-existing pulmonary hypertension). 👉See here.

-- Mild to severe TR: Secondary TR is frequent in patients with intermediate to high risk PE allowing estimation of systolic pulmonary arterial pressure (sPAP).
+- Mild to severe TR: Secondary TR is frequent in patients with intermediate to high-risk PE allowing estimation of pulmonary arterial systolic pressure (PASP).

-- As the RV is only able to generate a sPAP of up to 60 mmHg acutely, in the acute setting the TR jet velocities are expected to be no higher than 2.5-3.5 m/s, corresponding to a sPAP of about 40-50 mmHg in acute PE.
+- As the RV is only able to generate a PASP of up to 60 mmHg acutely, in the acute setting the TR jet velocities are expected to be no higher than 2.5-3.5 m/s, corresponding to an PASP of about 40-50 mmHg in acute PE.

-- Conversely, a sPAP 60 mmHg may suggest a more chronic process, relating to repeated episodes of PE, or chronic pulmonary parenchymal disease and/or superimposed PE.
+- Conversely, a PASP of 60 mmHg may suggest a more chronic process, relating to repeated episodes of PE, or chronic pulmonary parenchymal disease and/or superimposed PE.

-- Pulmonary acceleration time < 60 ms is in favour of PE. 👉See here.
+- Pulmonary acceleration time < 60 ms is in favor of PE. 👉See here.

 👉In patients with suspected high-risk PE presenting with shock or hypotension, the absence of echocardiographic signs of RV pressure overload and/or dysfunction virtually excludes massive PE as a cause of hemodynamic instability.